jayshah19949596/Machine-Learning-Models/Fitting 1D Gaussion to data/README.md

   Class %d, dimension %d, mean = %.2f, variance = %.2f

   In your answers.pdf document, provide the output produced by your program when given yeast_training.txt as the input file

+### Running The Program

+  Commands to Execute:

+  python gaussian_1d.py
+  yeast_training.txt(or the path to any other file as user input)